-Program Office: Creighton Hall, Room 440A
+Program Office: Creighton Hall, Suite 424

-Major in Justice and Society
+Bachelor of Arts, Major in Justice and Society

 Specific Requirements for Admission to the Justice and Society Major

 Completion of SOC 101 Introduction to Sociology: Self and Society; ANT 111 Introduction to Anthropology: Human and Cultural Diversity; ANT 112 Introduction to Anthropology: Culture, Energy and Sustainability; ANT 113 Introduction to Anthropology: Social and Cultural Determinants of Health; or NAS 101 Introduction To Native American Studies: Anthropological Approaches with a grade of “C” or better, plus 3 credits in a Sociology or Anthropology course with a grade of “C” or better.

 JPS 261.
 Dominican Republic in Context.
 3 credits.